kennersoft/kennerpim/docs/en/user-guide/products.md

 Click the `Save` button to finish the product record creation and get redirected to the product [editing page](#editing), described below, or `Cancel` to abort the process.

-Alternatively, use the [quick create](./user-interface.md#quick-create) button on any TreoPIM page and fill in the required fields in the product creation pop-up that appears or click the `Full Form` button to get to the common creation page:
+Alternatively, use the [quick create](./user-interface.md#quick-create) button on any KennerPim page and fill in the required fields in the product creation pop-up that appears or click the `Full Form` button to get to the common creation page:

 ![Creation pop-up](../../_assets/products/product-create.jpg)